sarahzu/DS-for-SE-2018-Seminar/Worksheet_1.md

 1. What is the **main research question/goal**? _(there may be more than one, but usually there is an overarching research question/goal.)_ (Alice)

-Research Question: Which files/packages have defects (a classification problem)?
+Research Question: Which programs are more failure-prone than others?
+Which files/packages have defects (a classification problem)?
 Which are the files/packages with the most defects (a ranking problem)?
 Does complex code implify more defects?
 The goal is to support a allocation of resouces for quality assurance to parts of a system that are most defect-prone.
 Proove the hypothesis with complexity measures.
 Another goal is to provide their data to futur researches in software engineering.

 2. Why is this paper **important**?
 (Sarah)